sicchio/DM997X-Thesis-FALL16/thesis_roles.md

 * They should be local (in NYC).

 * The spectrum of possibilities include external to IDM (which is totally ok) and external to NYU (the best case scenario).
-*

 * The Thesis Project Advisor will be the primary recommender for the external reviewer.

-* The student will be the secondary recommender.
+* The Student will be the secondary recommender.

 * The Thesis Faculty will be the third recommender.